 You’ll find more information about sex education in my Sex Education 101 page.

 A value is a deeply held sense of something that is important to us; a personal guide to how we live our life.
 They are shown by what we think, feel, do and say.
 Often we feel quite strongly about particular values.
 At other times we may not even be aware of some of our values.

-An example of a value could be that sexual intercourse should only happen within a marriage (or that it should only happen with someone that you love).
+An example of a value could be that sexual intercourse should only happen within the sanctity of marriage.

 Attitudes are our thoughts and feelings about what is good, bad, right or wrong.

-An example of an attitude could be that teenagers should wait until they are married to have sexual intercourse (or are in love).
+An example of an attitude could be that teenagers should wait until they are the legal age before they have sexual intercourse.